CFTR (AM): Early years

 The station launched on August 8, 1962.
-Its original frequency was 1540 kHz, using the call letters CHFI, simulcasting the beautiful music of sister station CHFI-FM, one of Canada's first FM radio stations.
+Its original frequency was 1540 kHz, using the call sign CHFI, simulcasting the beautiful music of sister station CHFI-FM, one of Canada's first FM radio stations.
 Because 1540 is a clear-channel frequency assigned to stations in the United States and the Bahamas, CHFI was authorized to broadcast only during the daytime.
 In 1963, it sought to pay CHLO in St. Thomas, Ontario to move from 680 to another frequency, to free up 680 for CHFI's use.
 No deal was finalized, but, by 1966, the stations reached an agreement to share 680, and CHFI moved to 24-hour operation at that frequency.

-In 1971, so as to distinguish itself from CHFI-FM, the station changed its call letters to CFTR; the "TR" being a tribute to Ted Rogers, Sr., radio pioneer and father of controlling shareholder Ted Rogers.
+In 1971, so as to distinguish itself from CHFI-FM, the station changed its callsign to CFTR; the "TR" being a tribute to Ted Rogers, Sr., radio pioneer and father of controlling shareholder Ted Rogers.

 In 1972, CFTR abandoned the beautiful music simulcast of CHFI and adopted a Top 40 format.
 For many years, it was the primary competition to Toronto's original Top 40 station, CHUM.

 In 1973, programmer Chuck Camroux upped the ante in the Toronto radio "Rock and Roll Wars" by tweaking CFTR's notoriously bad signal, adding some reverb, and hiring new morning man Jim Brady to rival CHUM's Jay Nelson.
 Both stations hovered near one million listeners per week.
-Although Brady finally topped Nelson in the ratings in 1979, over-all, CFTR didn't surpass CHUM in the Toronto BBM ratings until 1984.
+Although Brady finally topped Nelson in the ratings in 1979, over-all, CFTR did not surpass CHUM in the Toronto BBM ratings until 1984.
 Once CFTR gained ratings supremacy, CHUM dropped Top 40 in favour of an adult contemporary music format in 1986.

 CFTR also hired John Records Landecker from WLS in Chicago in 1981.
 Landecker spent two years at the station before returning to Chicago to work at WLUP.
+In 1983, CFTR began broadcasting in AM stereo using the Kahn-Hazeltine independent sideband system, and then switched to the Motorola system.